-Each year a Byzantine Liturgy is held at the Basilica of St. Ann in Scranton, Pennsylvania.
+A Byzantine Liturgy is held each year at the Basilica of St. Ann in Scranton, Pennsylvania.
 This has been a long-standing tradition to provide an opportunity for all Catholics to participate in a Divine Liturgy of the Eastern Rite.

 It is most gracious for the Passionist Community of Scranton to host the Byzantine clergy in recognition of the unity of all Catholics in devotion to St. Ann at this historic site and shrine.

 The Liturgy will held in the upper main church.
 Right Reverend Archpriest James G. Hayer, Protosyncellus of the Byzantine Ruthenian Eparchy of Passaic, New Jersey, will be the main celebrant.
 The Liturgy will be concelebrated with other Byzantine area clergy, deacons, and altar servers.
 The traditional blessing with the relic of St. Ann will follow.

 The Basilica of St. Ann is best known for St. Ann’s Novena held July 17 to July 26 each year that draws thousands of Catholics from near and far to the Shrine and peaceful site.
 The monastery was dedicated to St. Ann in the early 1900’s by the Passionist priests and is their home community.
 St. Ann is the patron saint of miners, appropriate to the history of coal mining in the area.
 Mine subsidence has a history in the region due to way anthracite coal was mined underground.
 A miracle occurred at the monastery and church property in the early 1900s.
 There were two major mine subsidences on the grounds and the church itself was threatened as a result, but just 2 days after the July Novena in 1913, a subterranean slide of boulders occurred and this unusual event reinforced the foundation of earth under the church in a way that permanently ended the danger to the church.